Snaefellsnes Peninsula One Day Trip Itinerary

 Leaving Reykjavik and driving towards Snæfellsnes, after approximately an hour you will come to the town of Borgarnes.
 Many travelers stop at the gas station to stock up on groceries or have a meal before heading onto the remote peninsula.

-Grillhúsið ‘The Grill House’ is an excellent place to get a filling meal before the long trip.
+Grillhúsið ‘The Grill House’ is an excellent place to get a filling meal before a long trip.
 It is located next to the gas station and you can’t really miss it.
 The restaurant looks like a classic American burger joint, both inside and out.

-This simple but very friendly grill and fast food restaurant offer good and fresh food.
+This simple but very friendly grill and fast food restaurant offers good and fresh food.
 The menu is comprised of classic courses: hamburgers, sandwiches, steaks, grilled chicken, pork, pasta, pizza, and fish.

 Location: Brúartorg 6, Borgarnes

 Opening hours: 11:30 a.m.–10 p.m., every day

 Rjúkandi Café and Restaurant is a hidden gem and an ideal place to either begin or end your trip around the Snæfellsnes peninsula.
 Whether you are looking for delicious homemade cakes by the housewife or a rich, tasty lunch, you can definitely find something here to your taste.
 This friendly hotel restaurant got amazing reviews for its wonderfully presented and delicious local food, homemade cakes, and masterful barista.

 Location: Vegamót, Snæfellsnes

 After a long journey along the remote coasts, Langaholt, a lovely family-run guest house can be a lifesaver for hungry travelers, especially if they like to fish.

 The interior is super cozy and the atmosphere is friendly and intimate.
 The guesthouse is located in a breathtaking setting, in the shadow of the majestic Snæfellsjökull glacier, making the views from every window absolutely priceless.